oconnor663/jacko.io/posts/async_one.md

 unfortunately.[^detect_blocking] But we can learn a lot about how a system works by watching it fail, and what we're learning here is that all of the jobs running "at the same time" in the async examples above were actually running on a single thread.
 That's the magic of async.
-In the next part of this series, we'll dive into all the nitty gritty details of how exactly this works.
+In the next chapter, we'll dive into all the nitty gritty details of how exactly this works.

 [^detect_blocking]: There have been [attempts][async_std_proposal] to
     automatically detect and handle blocking in async functions, but that's led